A distance exponent for Liouville quantum gravity: Introduction

 If the dimension of LQG is $d_\gamma$, it is expected that the diameter (with respect to the graph distance) of a random planar map with $n$ edges which converges in the scaling limit to LQG is typically of order $n^{1/d_\gamma + o_n(1)}$.
 Hence computing the dimension of LQG is expected to be equivalent to computing the tail exponent for the diameter of a random planar map in the LQG universality class.

 The goal of this article is to present some small progress toward the above two problems.
 Miller and Sheffield's approach in the case $\gamma=\sqrt{8/3}$ does not have a direct generalization to other values of $\gamma$, since it relies on special symmetries which are specific to $\gamma=\sqrt{8/3}$.
-Instead, we will use a different approach based on the peanosphere construction of~\cite{wedges}, which makes sense for all values of $\gamma \in (0,2)$ and which we will now describe.
+Instead, we will use a different approach based on the peanosphere construction of~\cite{wedges}, which applies for all $\gamma \in (0,2)$ and which we will now describe.